 State and federal law defines a person with a disability as someone who: (1) has a physical or mental impairment that substantially limits one or more major life activities, such as seeing, hearing, walking, or lifting; (2) has a record of such an impairment; or (3) is regarded as having such an impairment.
 Accommodations are available for individuals who fit either of the first two categories.

-Any applicant or employee seeking reasonable accommodations may contact the Office of Equity to begin the process.
+If you are looking for an accommodation and need more information on how to do so, please email email@example.com.
 We will ask for relevant information, including medical documentation, needed to conduct an interactive dialogue.
-During the dialogue process, the Office of Equity may interview the employee, his or her supervisor, and other relevant staff to determine whether the requested accommodation is reasonable based on the essential functions of the position and other factors.
+During the dialogue process, the Office of Equity may interview the employee, their supervisor, and other relevant staff to determine whether the requested accommodation is reasonable based on the essential functions of the position and other factors.